What are the Uses of Electricity?

 Thus, several industries are working to establish their power plants, so they don’t have to outsource electricity.
 This way, they are in a better position to cut their utility bills substantially; however, the percentage for industrial usage of electricity varies from country to country.

-Many commercial buildings like workplaces, hospitals, education centres, restaurants, shopping malls, government properties, police stations, etc use electricity.
+Commercial Usage: Many commercial buildings like workplaces, hospitals, education centres, restaurants, shopping malls, government properties, police stations, etc use electricity.

 There are a few sub-sectors under the commercial sector that require a limitless supply of electricity, such as hospitals and medical facilities, etc.

 Electricity is calculated in terms of power which is expressed in the form of watts.
 The SI unit of power is expressed in watts which are named after the scientist James Watt who is the inventor of the steam engine.